Drug Testing FAQ’s

 Mobile Drug Testing was established in 2010 and is a minority-owned business with current SBE and MBE certifications.

-Drug testing is the evaluation of a urine, blood or other type of biological sample to determine if the subject has been using the drug or drugs in question.
-There are many circumstances that may lead to drug testing:
+Drug testing is that the evaluation of a urine, blood, or other sorts of biological sample to determine if the subject has been using the drug or drugs in question.
+There are many circumstances that will result in drug testing:

-- Pre-employment or random, work-related drug testing to identify on-the-job drug abuse
+- Pre-employment or random, work-related drug testing to spot on-the-job drug abuse

-- Drug testing for college or professional athletes
+- Drug testing for school or professional athletes

-- Post-accident drug testing – a vehicular or on-the-job accident which may have involved human error and resulted in casualties or property damage
+- Post-accident drug testing – a vehicular or on-the-job accident that will have involved human error and resulted in casualties or property damage

-- Safety-related – if an employee’s job could lead to safety issues if judgement or physical ability were impaired
+- Safety-related – if an employee’s job may lead to questions of safety issues if a judgment or physical ability were impaired

-Drug testing is often done when applying for employment, especially for positions that may involve federal transportation, airline industries, railways, and other workplaces where public safety is of the utmost importance.
-However, workplace drug testing is now common in general for many U.S. employers to lessen the impact from drug abuse and lower productivity in the workplace.
-The Surgeon General reported that alcohol and drug abuse, including tobacco costs the economy $524 billion per year.
-In 1997, it was reported that 5.4 percent of all workers tested positive for illicit drug use.
-Many companies may also offer employee-assistance programs to support substance-abuse treatment.
+Drug testing is usually done when applying for employment, especially for positions that will involve federal transportation, airline industries, railways, and other workplaces where public safety is of the utmost importance.
+However, workplace drug testing is now common normally for several U.S. employers to minimize the impact of drug abuse and lower productivity within the workplace.
+The Surgeon General reported that alcohol and drug abuse, including tobacco costs the economy $524 billion annually.
+In 1997, it absolutely was reported that 5.4 percent of all workers tested positive for illicit drug use.
+Many companies may offer employee assistance programs to support substance abuse treatment.

-Workplace drug screening is primarily limited to drugs with the potential for abuse, including some prescription drugs, and alcohol.
-Prescription drug abuse has been reported as a growing problem in the U.S. Sports drug testing may be required for college-level and professional athletes.
-Illegal recreational drugs, performance-enhancing drugs such as anabolic steroids, erythropoietin, diuretics, recombinant human growth factors, alcohol or other drugs may be required in sports testing.
+Workplace drug screening is primarily limited to drugs with the potential for abuse, including some prescribed drugs, and alcohol.
+Prescription drug abuse has been reported as a growing problem within the U.S. Sports drug testing could also be required for college-level and professional athletes.
+Illegal recreational drugs, performance-enhancing drugs like anabolic steroids, erythropoietin, diuretics, recombinant human growth factors, alcohol, or other drugs could also be required in sports testing.

-Pre-employment workplace drug testing usually requires that the applicant give a urine sample, but may also infrequently require blood, saliva, sweat, or hair.
-In certain jobs, especially those that require a high level of safety, employees may be subject to random drug screening, as well.
-Random drug screening may be used in instances of workplace accidents, and if the employer has suspicion that the employee is abusing drugs.
+Pre-employment workplace drug testing usually requires that the applicant provides a urine sample, but can also infrequently require blood, saliva, sweat, or hair.
+In certain jobs, especially people who require a high level of safety, employees are also subject to random drug screening, as well.
+Random drug screening may be used in instances of workplace accidents, and if the employer has suspicion that the worker is abusing drugs.
 Random drug testing may occur without cause for suspicion depending upon company policy.

-It is important to be sure that the drug testing occurs at a reputable and certified laboratory.
+It is important to make certain that the drug testing occurs at a reputable and licensed laboratory.
 Any credible drug screening program will involve a two-step process.
-Initial (immunoassay) and confirmatory (gas chromatography-mass spectrometry [GC-MS]) testing are the methods most commonly utilized to test for drugs.
-Using a combination of both tests allows a high level of sensitivity and specificity, meaning there is an extremely low chance for false positives or false negatives.
+Initial (immunoassay) and confirmatory (gas chromatography-mass spectrometry [GC-MS]) testing are the methods most typically utilized to check for drugs.
+Using a combination of both tests allows a high level of sensitivity and specificity, meaning there’s a very low chance for false positives or false negatives.

-The immunoassay is performed first and is often used as a screening method.
-If the immunoassay is negative, no further action is required, and the results are reported as negative.
-If the sample is positive, an additional confirmatory GC-MS analysis is performed on a separate portion the biological sample.
-The more specific GC/MS is used as a confirmatory test to identify individual drug substances or metabolites and quantify the amount of the substance.
-Confirmatory tests, such as GC-MS should be utilized prior to reporting positive drug test results.
+The immunoassay is performed first and is commonly used as a screening method.
+If the immunoassay is negative, no further action is required, and therefore the results are reported as negative.
+If the sample is positive, an extra confirmatory GC-MS analysis is performed on a separate portion of the biological sample.
+The more specific GC/MS is used as a confirmatory test to spot individual drug substances or metabolites and quantify the number of the substance.
+Confirmatory tests, like GC-MS should be utilized before reporting positive drug test results.

-Employers may use a standard five-panel test of “street drugs” that includes marijuana (THC), cocaine, PCP, opiates (e.g., codeine, morphine) and amphetamines (e.g., methamphetamine).
-Some employers may elect a nine- or ten-panel drug test that also includes various prescription drugs, such as oxycodone, benzodiazepines, barbiturates, or propoxyphene.
-Alcohol may also be screened for in the sample.
-Other more recent drugs of abuse, such as MDMA (ecstacy) may be included.
-Which drug test is used is dependent upon the private employer, federal requirements, or other workplace guidelines that may be in place.
+Employers may use a standard five-panel trial of “street drugs” that include marijuana (THC), cocaine, PCP, opiates (e.g. codeine, morphine) and amphetamines (e.g., methamphetamine ).
+Some employers may choose a nine- or ten-panel drug review that includes a variety of prescription drugs, such as oxycodone, benzodiazepines, barbiturates, or propoxyphene.
+Alcohol can also be screened in the sample.
+Other recent abuse drugs, such as MDMA (ecstasy) may be included.
+Which drug test is used depends on the private employer, federal requirements, or other workplace guidelines that may already be in place.

-Many variables may affect the amount of time that a drug remains detectable in the urine or other biological samples, including a drug’s half-life, the subject’s state of hydration and fluid balance, frequency of use, route of administration, cut-off concentration used by the testing lab to detect the drug, and many other variables.
-Each person and circumstance is different, and the best way to avoid detection of an abusable drug is to not use the drug.
+Many variables can affect the amount of time the drug remains detectable in urine or other biological samples, including the half -life of the drug, state of hydration and fluid balance, frequency of use, route of administration, used cut-off laboratory concentration testing to detect the drug, and many other variables.
+Every person and circumstance is different, and the best way to avoid detecting an abusive drug is to not use the drug.

 General guidelines are available for detection times.
-Many drugs stay in the system from 2 to 4 days, although chronic use of marijuana can stay in the system for 3 to 4 weeks or even longer after the last use.
-Drugs with a long half-life, such as diazepam, may also stay in the system for a prolonged period of time.
-Drugs can be detected in hair samples up to six months, although urine samples are used for most workplace drug screening tests.
-Examples of drugs that can be detected in hair-testing include alcohol, marijuana, cocaine, and amphetamines.
+Many drugs stay in the system from 2 to 4 days, although chronic marijuana use can stay in the system for 3 to 4 weeks or longer after the last use.
+Drugs with a long half -life, such as diazepam, can also stay in the system for a long period of time.
+Drugs can be detected in hair samples for up to six months, although urine samples are used for most drug screening tests in the workplace.
+Examples of drugs that may be detected on hair testing include alcohol, marijuana, cocaine, and amphetamines.